vpaliy/twitter-scraper/README.md

 This [Def Con talk](https://www.youtube.com/watch?v=iAOOdYsK7MM) was the motivation behind creating this project.
 In short, a guy built a bot to retweet twitter contests and won a lot of random stuff.
 He's never released the source code, so I decided that implementing a bot like this would be a great way to spend weekends.
 Consequently, I built a more general version of the bot discussed in the talk; you can configure the bot and use it for different purposes than retweeting contests (RT to make donations, for instance).

 Why **twitter-santa**?
 Well, it's Christmas soon, you can get yourself a present:)
-But to be serious, I encourage you to use this bot for educational purposes only.
-I'm more interested in the interface design of this bot, so if you have any ideas how we can improve it, let me know.
+However, to be serious, I encourage you to use this bot for educational purposes only.
+I'm more interested in the interface design of this bot, so if you have any ideas on how we can improve it, let me know.

 ## Basics
 Before we get started, you need to know that this bot uses Python 3 only (I just couldn't restrain myself from using f-Strings).